 - Red Planet (Evil Hat Productions, 2017).
 A Fate Worlds product designed for play with Fate Core.
 Communist space opera like you've never seen it before.

 - A Chilling Age of Horror: How 20th Century Horror Fiction Changed the Genre (Praeger, 2020).
-A history of horror fiction in the 20th century, with substantial space devoted to non-English language horror literature.
+A history of horror fiction in the 20th century.

 Book Chapters I've Written